cognitedata/cdp-spark-datasource/README.md

 - `inferSchema`: Set this to `"true"` to enable schema inference.
 You can also use the inferred schema can also be used for inserting new rows.

 - `inferSchemaLimit`: The number of rows to use for inferring the schema of the table.
 The default is to read all rows.

+- `collectSchemaInferenceMetrics`: Whether metrics should be collected about the read operations for schema inference.

 ```scala
 val df = spark.read.format("cognite.spark.v1")